JonasWischeropp/unity-scene-view-pie-menu/README.md

 ## Usage
 Create a `PieMenu` object with `PieMenuEntry`s and trigger its `Perform` method with a [`ClutchShortcut`](https://docs.unity3d.com/ScriptReference/ShortcutManagement.ClutchShortcutAttribute.html) (see [example](#exmaple)).
-Overloads of the `PieMenuEntry` constructor allow setting the icon with a custom texture or by a string value to use unity build in icons.
+Overloads of the `PieMenuEntry` constructor allow setting the icon with a custom texture or by a string value, to use unity build in icons.
 A non-exhaustive icon list can be found [here](https://github.com/halak/unity-editor-icons/blob/master/README.md).

 ## Example
 The following example shows how this package can be used to create the pie menu in the demo.